kristopolous/js-copypasta/README.md

 Therefore, CB can register AFTER the methods are called, and thus is never run.

-This is where honest and well-intended implementations of `.ready()` can break.
+This is where honest and well-intended implementations of `.ready()` can break as I saw for a client I was working with.

+## Example Usage

+Since I've seen similar attempts at one-off multiple-dispatch like this before, I thought it would be good to have something that can be placed upon existing singletons (or global objects -- however you want to call them).

+So a generic trigger system

+    addTrigger('ready', object);

+Which can be composed pretty easily:

+    function addReady(object) { return addTrigger('ready', object); }

+This also allows multiple triggers to exist.
+Perhaps you want `onLogin` or something else.

+## Implementation

+**Multi-line**

 # when